OpenMoonRay/openmoonray-docs/docs/user-reference/tools/arras_render.md

 ## Mouse / Hotkey Operation

-`Left Mouse Botton` dragging rotates the camera direction.
+`Left Mouse Button` dragging rotates the camera direction.
 There is no orbit camera mode like moonray_gui at this moment.

 Key|Description